litentry/litentry-docs/src/registrar/RegistrarImplementationDetails.md

 Github Repository: [https://github.com/litentry/litentry-registrar](https://github.com/litentry/litentry-registrar)

-## Introduction

-In this section，we will introduce  Judgement level and implementation details of the Litentry registrar.
-At this stage, Litentry registrar takes four confidence levels as judgement levels that presented in next section.
-Furthermore,
+In this document, we introduce the Judgement level and implementation details of the Litentry registrar.
+At this stage, the Litentry registrar takes four confidence levels as judgment levels.
+Furthermore, We’d like to support `KnownGood` with well-known KYC organizations in the future.
+In the implementation details section, the Litentry Registrar Architecture is presented that includes Validators, Event Listener, ProvideJudgement Service, and Database Service.
+We also introduce a secure method using JWT to construct the verification protocol.

 ## Judgement Levels & Criteria